-The function directives are generated by the ColdFire IAR C/C++ Compiler to pass information about functions and function calls to the IAR XLINK Linker.
-These directives can be seen if you create an assembler list file by using the compiler option Output assembler file>Include compiler runtime information (-1A).
+The function directives are generated by the IAR C Compiler for S08 to pass information about functions and function calls to the IAR XLINK Linker.
+These directives can be seen if you create an assembler list file by using the compiler option Output assembler file>Include call frame information (-la).

-Note: These directives are primarily intended to support static overlay, a feature which is useful in smaller microcontrollers.
-The ColdFire IAR C/C++ Compiler does not use static overlay, as it has no use for it.
+Note: These directives are primarily intended to support static overlay.
+The IAR C Compiler for S08 does not use static overlay, as it has no use for it, but because some of these directives will show up in your list files, the information below is included for reference.

+'''

 ARGFRAME segment, size, type

 FUNCALL caller, callee

 FUNCTION label, value

 LOCFRAME segment, size, type

+'''

 callee The called function.

 caller The caller to a function.

-1abe1A label to be declared as function.
+label A label to be declared as function.

 segment The segment in which argument frame or local frame is to be stored.

 size The size of the argument frame or the local frame.

-type The type of argument or local frame; either STACK or STATIC.
+type The type of argument or local frame; either ${\tt STACK}$ or ${\tt STATIC}.$

 value Function information.